pranshupatel/ColourBlock/README.md

     * My contribution to the code consists of the creation of test files for the Node, Grid classes in the project (node_test.py and grid_test.py).
   * README.md contributions
     * I added the closing paragraph to summarize the project as a whole.
 I also added the license information to the readme.

+* Pranshu Patel
+  * Code Contributions
+    * I contributed to the code by creating and updating the player class.
+I created the initial layout of the player class, by planning out neccessary attributes and methods, while also implementing them as the game kept further developing.
+  * README.md contributions
+    * I contributed the the README.md by adding and describing all the major methods for the Grid, Player, and Visuals classes.
+I also added a possible way to extend the project (by making the pygame a windows file).

 [Return to Table of Contents](#table-of-contents)